zsiki/ls/doc/source/tutorial.rst

 Tutorial
 --------

+In this tutorial the functionality of the plugin is demonstrated through sample datasets, which can be found in the sample directory after the installation of the plugin.
+To use this tutorial you must have QGIS 2.x installed on your machine.
+Linux or Windows operating system can be used.

 Enable SurveyingCalculation plugin in QGIS
 ::::::::::::::::::::::::::::::::::::::::::

-Befor use the installed SurveyingCalculation plugin has to be enabled in QGIS.
-The installation method of the plugin can be found in the Users's Guide.
+Befor using the installed SurveyingCalculation plugin, it has to be enabled in QGIS.
+The installation process of the plugin can be found in the Users's Guide.

 .. figure:: images/t001.png
    :scale: 80 %